ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

 either.
 Don't clean it wholesale without checking what's in there first.

-For a new page, add `dist/{page}/{page}.twig`/`.data.js` and reuse the existing `build.js`/`lib.js` — don't start a new layout per page. **Working on one page shouldn't touch another** — don't edit a sibling page's folder, and don't reference one page's file from another's comments (point at this doc or a component's own docs instead); rebuilding a page you didn't change is unnecessary unless `build.js`/`lib.js` themselves changed.
+For a new page, add `dist/{page}/{page}.twig`/`.data.js` and reuse the existing `build.js`/`lib.js`/`lib-{type}.js` — don't start a new layout per page. **Working on one page shouldn't touch another** — don't edit a sibling page's folder, and don't reference one page's file from another's comments (point at this doc, a type doc, or a component's own docs instead); rebuilding a page you didn't change is unnecessary unless `build.js`/`lib.js`/`lib-{type}.js` themselves changed.

 **Real-content source material is the exception to "nothing persists" — and lives outside any `dist/{page}/` folder entirely.** A sitemap/content